robertjdoig/telement/Matthew_Duddington_Report.md

 ***Lever*** *(Trigger)*
+Originally a simple blueprint created by Pablo that I assisted with bug fixing for a specific use case (see ‘early example’ image below).

 *Early example of the lever class*
 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Early%20lever.PNG "Early example of the lever class")
 *Lever class after refactoring and additional functionality*